 Assessing infection risk

-Is this a high-touch surface or a potential source of an infectious agent?
+Is this high-touch surface or object a potential source of an infectious agent?

-Is this job task high risk (e.g., cleaning up blood or spit, assisting a co-worker or client who is ill)?
+Do job tasks require exposure to infectious agents (e.g., assisting a co-worker or client who is ill)?

 Are people around me showing signs of illness?